 At age eight, her mother took him to Indiana to prevent her child from his father.
 But he was the only black kid in town and quickly became the target of hatred.
-Because of the suffering he experienced from his father, he developed a nervous stutter, his hair started to fall out, and patches of his skin lost pigment and turned a different color.
+Because of the suffering he experienced from his father, he developed a nervous stutter, his hair started to fall out, and patches of his skin lost pigment and turned a different colour.
 In addition, he used to live in a severely stressful situation.
-Toxic stress from constant emotional and physical abuse will inhibit children’s learning and has many mental and physical problems while in development .
+Toxic stress from constant emotional and physical abuse will inhibit children’s learning and has many mental and physical problems while developing.

 This was his childhood; I am sure we all had a better childhood than David.
 So now let’s move to his challenge to you.

-Challenge #1- Task: Write a list of what is challenging you today.
+Challenge #1- Task: List what is challenging you today.
 What problems and limitations do you encounter?
 What excuses are you making?
 Don’t hold back.
 Don’t be nice to yourself.

 Chapter 2.
 Truth hurts

-See, life is tough, and don’t expect it to be fair.
+Life is tough, and don’t expect it to be fair.
 What happens to you is because of you.
 Hold yourself accountable for everything in life else you will lose control.
 If you say that people are responsible for your failure, it means people are controlling your life, which is a terrible thing to think about.
-People do not control your life; only you are accountable for your life .
+People do not control your life; only you are accountable for your life.

 - Shave your head every day!

 The only way we can change is to be honest with ourselves.
 If you don’t know shit and have never taken school seriously, say, “I’m dumb!”
 Then, tell yourself that you need to get your ass to work because you’re falling behind in life!